-Orchiectomy surgery is relatively low-risk, and complications are uncommon.
+Orchiectomy surgery is relatively low-risk.
+Complications aren't common.
 But orchiectomy carries all the risks of any major surgery, including:

 Bilateral orchiectomy (removal of both testes) is rarely done and carries the possibility of side effects.
-They are related to the loss of testosterone following the removal of both testes.
+They are related to the loss of testosterone after the removal of both testes.
 These include:

 Current as of:

 October 18, 2021

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineChristopher G. Wood MD, FACS - Urology, Oncology

 Current as of: October 18, 2021

 Author: Healthwise Staff